 Conditions we support include:

-Care at Impact Minds is guided by current functioning, capacity, and what support looks like in daily life — not by diagnosis alone.
+Care at Impact Minds is guided by current functioning, capacity, and what support looks like in daily life, not by diagnosis alone.

 Services are provided by qualified professionals under licensed clinical oversight and in accordance with applicable state and federal regulations.

 Most mental health care relies on conversation.
 Insight has value, but insight alone does not create consistent change.
 Many people arrive already knowing what would help.
 The challenge is execution under pressure, in the environments where patterns tend to return.
-Impact Minds is designed to close that gap.
-Care is built around four core pillars, applied in order:

 Structure creates predictability so the nervous system can settle and engage in a more steady way.